-With that said, nothing automotive lasts forever and at some point mechanical fuel pumps will fail.
+With that said, nothing automotive lasts forever.
+So, at some point, mechanical fuel pumps will fail.

-So, Most mechanical fuel pumps are used on older engines that have carburetors.
+Firstly, most mechanical fuel pumps, are used on older engines that have carburetors.

 How Mechanical Fuel Pumps Work

 Mechanical fuel pumps siphon fuel from the gas tank.
-It then pushes it to the carburetor when the engine is cranking or running.
+It then pushes it to the carburetor, when the engine is cranking or running.
 All mechanical fuel pumps used on inline six cylinder and V8 engines are diaphragm type.
-No adjustments or repairs are possible.
+As a result, no adjustments or repairs are possible.

-- Gasolines that contain octane boosters or alcohol may alter volatility, which can cause drivability problems or hard starting.
-As a result, Alcohols can corrode components throughout the fuel system.
-This will result in particles that clog the fuel filter and alter the air/fuel mixture.
+- Gasolines that contain octane boosters or alcohol may alter volatility; which can cause drivability problems or hard starting.
+Consequently, alcohols can corrode components, throughout the fuel system.
+This will result in, particles that clog the fuel filter and alter the air/fuel mixture.

-- An engine that misfires, runs lean, hesitates, or stalls could have a leaking diaphragm or valve within the fuel pump.
-Both of these problems cause the fuel pressure to drop, starving the carburetor of gasoline and creating the above symptoms.
-If the pump dies the car will not start or run.
+- An engine that misfires, runs lean, hesitates, or stalls; could have a leaking diaphragm or valve within the fuel pump.
+Both of these problems cause the fuel pressure to drop; starving the carburetor of gasoline and creating the above symptoms.
+Finally, if the pump dies, the car will not start or run.

 Checking Fuel The Pump: